k08045kk/onLazy.js/README.md

 If the user event occurs before the `DOMContentLoaded` event, the lazy event will be fired right after the `DOMContentLoaded` event.
 Also, if it is not at the beginning of the document, it will be fired right after the `DOMContentLoaded` event.
 The lazy event will be fired only once.

-User event here means `click / mousedown / keydown / touchstart / mousemove / focus / scroll`.
+User event here means `click / mousedown / keydown / touchstart / mousemove / scroll`.